das-amlan/AI-chatbot-with-mistral/README.md

 5. **Chatbot Function:** The `chat_response` function ties everything together.
 It takes the user's message and chat history, generates a response using the model, and clears the GPU cache to prevent memory issues.

-6. **Gradio Interface:** A Gradio interface provides an interactive chat experience.
-Users can type messages, and the chatbot will generate responses.
-Example prompts are included to help users get started.
-The `share=True` argument makes the Gradio app accessible via a public link.
+6. **Gradio Interface:** Gradio interface to give an interactive chat experience.
+You can type your messages, and the chatbot will generate responses.

 ## How to Run